ml5js/ml5-website-v02-gatsby/content/blog/using-ml5-with-p5-2/index.md

 You can find all the examples in the [README.md](https://github.com/ml5js/ml5-next-gen/blob/main/examples/README.md) file inside the examples folder and explore them in the p5.js Web Editor.

-A interesting thing is that I also wrote a script called `updateExamplesREADME` to generate this README from all the examples.
+An interesting thing is that I also wrote a script called `updateExamplesREADME` to generate this README from all the examples.

 ```bash
 yarn update-examples-readme